-Session Two begins Sunday 8 April and Tuesday 10 April
+Session Five begins Sunday 7 October and Tuesday 9 October

-The intake lecture will begin at 9am on Sunday 8 April and 7pm on Tuesday 10 April.
+Session Five will begin with an intake lecture.
+The lecture will begin at 9am on Sunday 7 October and 7pm on Tuesday 9 October.
 You will be required to attend the intake lecture which corresponds with the day you have enrolled in to train.
 The intake lecture will run for approximately 45 minutes.
 The intake lecture is for humans only.
 The lecture will provide you with details of our training, what to expect from your training, and what to bring to your first class with your dog.
 There are a limited number so get in early.

 Our training dates for 2018 can be found here